yndc/com.elfenlabs.scripting/README.md

 # Elfenscript

-An interpreted language designed for game scripting.
+An interpreted language with static typing designed for game scripting.

-- Interpreted
-- Static typing
-- No garbage collection
+### Goals

+#### Language

+Imperative paradigm for ease of learning, reading, and typing.
+Alphabetical keywords rather than symbols.
+One way to do something, less syntactic sugars.

+#### Runtime

+As performant as possible for an interpreted language without resorting to JIT (for portability & distribution restrictions.
+Hello, iOS).
+Easy for the host application to add external functions.
+Frictionless data providing and retrieval from the host application

 ## Quickstart